Jennifer Garner: 2020s

 In 2020, Garner starred in the Quibi comedy miniseries Home Movie: The Princess Bride, a "fan made" recreation of the 1987 film of the same name produced in social isolation during the COVID-19 pandemic.
 Filmed in a deliberately DIY fashion, it was created to raise money for World Central Kitchen.
-She also appeared in the Netflix comedy film Yes Day, directed by Miguel Arteta and released in March 2021.
+She also produced and starred in the Netflix family comedy film Yes Day, directed by Miguel Arteta and released in March 2021.

-In 2022, she appeared in The Adam Project, which reunited her with her 13 Going on 30 (2004) co-star Mark Ruffalo.
+In 2022, Garner starred in the science fiction action film The Adam Project, which reunited her with her 13 Going on 30 co-star Mark Ruffalo.
+That same year, she made a guest appearance in an episode of the Amazon Prime Video science fiction comedy series Upload.

-In May 2022, she started filming The Last Thing He Told Me.
+In 2023, she appeared as a series regular in the revival of the Starz sitcom Party Down.
+Also that year, Garner executive produced and starred as Hannah Hall in the Apple TV+ limited mystery drama series The Last Thing He Told Me, which is based on the novel of the same name.

-She is set to be a series regular in the upcoming revival of Starz's Party Down.
+Garner starred as Jess Walker in the family comedy film Family Switch, which was released on Netflix in November 2023.
+Also that year, it was revealed that Garner would reprise her role as Elektra Natchios in the Marvel Cinematic Universe superhero film Deadpool & Wolverine, which was released on July 26, 2024.

 Other ventures

-Known singing performances
+Singing performances

-Not long after the turn of the Twenty-First Century, Garner became one of the fourteen actors, not generally known for singing, who participated in the compilation album Unexpected Dreams - Songs from the Stars, released on April 4, 2006, on which album she sang a solo version of "My Heart Is So Full Of You", from Frank Loesser's The Most Happy Fella; the original version had been a duet.
-(Victor Garber, who had portrayed Sydney Bristow's father Jack Bristow on Alias, was another such actor on the same compilation album; his song on the album was Stephen Sondheim's "No One Is Alone", from Into The Woods.)
-It was neither the first time, nor would it be the last, that Garner had ever done any singing publicly; she had previously sung "My Funny Valentine" when hosting a 2003 edition of Saturday Night Live on which Beck was the booked musical guest, and on Alias, in the 2002 episode "Rendezvous", she sang a version of "Since I Fell For You" to which she wrote her own lyrics; she was not credited for either.
-Later, in 2016, Garner sang "Doin' It (All for My Baby)" in the 2016 Garry K. Marshall comedy-drama Mother's Day, and in 2021, in the family comedy Yes Day, she interpreted the Four Tops's 1964 chart selection "Baby I Need Your Loving".
+In a 2002 episode of the action thriller series Alias, titled "Rendezvous", Garner sang a version of the song "Since I Fell For You", to which she wrote her own lyrics.
+She also sang "My Funny Valentine" when hosting a 2003 episode of the sketch comedy series Saturday Night Live, on which Beck was the musical guest; she was not credited for either performance.
+Garner was one of the fourteen actors, not generally known for singing, who participated in the compilation album Unexpected Dreams – Songs from the Stars, released on April 4, 2006, on which album she sang a solo version of "My Heart Is So Full Of You", from Frank Loesser's The Most Happy Fella; the original version had been a duet.
+Victor Garber, who she co-starred with in Alias, was another such actor on the same compilation album.
+In 2016, Garner sang "Doin' It (All for My Baby)" in the Garry Marshall comedy-drama Mother's Day, and in 2021, she interpreted the Four Tops's 1964 chart selection "Baby I Need Your Loving" in the family comedy Yes Day.